-- how complaints are received

-- ▼ where the complaints will be recorded
+- how complaints are received - where the complaints will be recorded

-- ▼ who will address the complaints, and

-- ▼ how the progress of the complaint will be tracked.
+- who will address the complaints, and - how the progress of the complaint will be tracked.

-3.10 Insurance
+3.11 Insurance

-You (and any agents/subcontractors involved in the delivery of your RESA) must each hold Public Liability Insurance cover of at least \$5 million.
+You (and any agents/subcontractors31 involved in the delivery of your RESA) must each be covered by Public Liability Insurance cover of at least \$5 million.
 Insurance cover of this amount must be maintained for the life of the RESA.
 Public Liability Insurance must, at a minimum, cover the replacement and/or rectification of customer property damaged as a result of work performed by you and/or your subcontractors or agents.